mbellehumeur/OHIF-FHIR/README.md

   "topic" : ""
 }
 ```
 After the configuration is retrieved, the viewer is authorized to a Auth0 endpoint and obtains a bearer token to communicate with the FHIRcast hub.
-The topic is only provided is someone is logged in the PsOne client.
+The topic is only provided if someone is logged in the PsOne client.
 Login can be automated with the bearer token and the connector login endpoint:

 ```typescript
 GET/login?username=drXRay HTTP/1.1